akarnokd/ThePlanetCrafterMods/README.md

 The identifiers are case sensitive, the target names are case insensitive.
 You can have the same alias for multiple resources.
 With overrides, there is no need for the `*` prefix.

 You can have as many containers as you like, but they will be filled in non-deterministically.
-If there are no renamed containers or all renamed containers are full, the machines will deposit the resource into their own container, as would they without this mod.
+If there are no renamed containers or all renamed containers are full, the machines will stop producing items.
+They don't use their own inventory because they would seize up completely while using this mod.

-If the mod **Ore Extractor Tweaks** by *Lathrey* is present, its ore generator functionality is integrated with this mod.
-Specifically, if `configOnlyExtractDetectedOre` is true *and* a machine mines a common ore *and* there is no target inventory for it, the ore is not deposited anywhere.

 Note also that machines are slow to mine resources.